Colorado Columbine Facts

 Colorado Columbine Distribution, Habitat, and Ecology

-Furthermore, even there it does not appear widespread.
-That’s because, within that range, it only appears in 9 states.
-However, inside that same range it frequently inhabits several different habitat types.
+Furthermore, even there it does not appear to have ever been particularly widespread.
+That’s because, within that overall geographical range, the stunning plant only appears in 9 states.
+However, inside that same range this marvelous Angiosperm frequently inhabits several different habitat types.

-These most commonly include local alpine regions and the foothills.
-In addition, the fascinating species sometimes appears at high altitudes.
-This occasionally reaches heights of as much as 12,100 ft (3,700 m).
+Among those habitat types in which the Colorado Columbine appears, these most commonly include local alpine regions and the foothills.
+In addition, the fascinating species sometimes appears at relatively high altitudes.
+Further, this occasionally reaches heights of as much as 12,100 ft (3,700 m).

 In addition, it typically thrives in a variety of regions, including meadows, open forests, talus slopes